catchpoint/WebPageTest.agent/README.md

 ## Known Issues
 * Not all features have been implemented yet (see list below)
-* Microsoft Edge does not (yet) support waiting beyond a page's onload event for network activity
+* Microsoft Edge and Firefox do not (yet) support manipulating requests (adding headers, blocking requests, etc)

 ## Installation
 * Install docs are [here](docs/install.md)